Equity, diversity and inclusion

 Working with academics from across our community, we organise several small Workshops each year, as well as running meetings linked to the Company’s journals.
 Our events team is committed to providing a safe and productive meeting environment that fosters open dialogue and the exchange of scientific ideas, promotes equal opportunities and treatment for all participants, and is free of harassment and discrimination.
 Our code of conduct applies to all participants, including delegates, speakers, visitors, exhibitors, service providers and staff.
 We work closely with the academic organisers of our events to ensure our meetings are as diverse as possible and aim for an equal gender and good geographical balance in our speaker and delegate lists.
 We choose our venues to make sure they have accessibility options for all.

+Each of our Workshops offers ten funded places for early-career researchers, whilst giving early-career researchers the same amount of time to present their work as senior scientists.
 We recently initiated a programme to hold one Workshop based in a Global South country each year.
 The aim is to make our events accessible to a more diverse audience, supporting the scientific communities in these areas.
 We also have a Global South travel grant to support anyone from these regions that would like to attend one of our UK events.

 You must be logged in to post a comment.